How Solar Works

 From the sun to your home

-- During the day, light from the sun hits solar panels installed on your roof.
-The sunlight contains photons, which the panels convert into direct current (DC) electricity.
-The sunnier it is, the more energy your panels can produce.
+During the day, light from the sun hits solar panels at the solar farm.
+The sunlight contains photons, which convert to electricity.